-When thermally treated in waste incineration plants (MVA), recycling as well as use potentials beyond the system boundary for power and thermal energy in module D are taken into account in an input-specific manner considering elemental composition as well as thermal values.
+When thermally treated in waste incineration plants (MVA), recycling as well as use potentials beyond the system boundary for power and thermal energy of module A5 and C3 are taken into account in module D in an input-specific manner considering elemental composition as well as calorific values.
 Due to manufacturing locations and distribution throughout all of Europe, the substitution processes refer to reference area EU-27.